 If you plan to attend the Commencement service but absolutely cannot make the rehearsal, please let Lee Kliewer know so that other arrangements can be made for you to receive your instructions.

 A reception for graduating College and Graduate Studies students and their families will take place on Friday, May 8, at 7:30 p.m., in the Phelps Student Center.
 Graduates and their families will have the opportunity to enjoy desserts, punch, and coffee with the faculty and administration.
 Dress is business casual.Tickets are required.
 Three tickets are available to each graduate, free of charge.
 Additional tickets may be purchased for $3.00 each.
+Children under the age of two do not need a ticket.
 All tickets must be reserved by Monday, April 27 at www.bbc.edu/2015grads.
 Seminary graduates will be honored at a separate event and will receive information about this event at a later date.